 Claire Youmans is the Amazon Best-Selling author of the award-winning The Toki-Girl and the Sparrow-Boy series where magical realism collides with historical fantasy in Meiji-era Japan.
-There are eight novels and two novelettes.
+There are now nine novels and two novelettes.
 Visit www.tokigirlandsparrowboy.com for book descriptions, history, art, language information, universal ordering links and free offers.
 This beautifully reviewed series is available world-wide through Apple Books, Rakutan/Kobo, B&N, Amazon and more.
-Enjoy them!
+Enjoy!

 This is the Kobo link.
 Also at iBooks, B & N, and Kindle.
 Just released, this set is for those who like to get sets at discount prices.
 The usual price is 3 for 2.
 On SEPTEMBER 21, this book will be OnlineBookClub's Book of the Day, and will be available on Amazon for JUST $0.99.
 This is a great series.
 Read it!